What We Do

 Since 2019, we’ve been shaping the future of local journalism by launching the careers of emerging reporters across New Mexico.

 The New Mexico Local News Fellowships and Internships program provides career development experiences for journalism students and graduates from New Mexico public universities.
 Operated by the Communication & Journalism Department at the University of New Mexico, the program recruits and selects emerging journalists and matches them with mentors in local newsrooms.
 We give newsrooms enough money to pay competitive salaries to their fellows and interns.
 The program creates a powerful classroom-to-career pathway for a diverse selection of students, increases the capacity of local news organizations, encourages innovation, and strengthens democracy.
-Support for the program comes from the New Mexico Local News Fund, the New Mexico Department of Workforce Solutions, and other donors and supporters.
+Support for the program comes from the New Mexico Local News Fund, the New Mexico Department of Workforce Solutions and other donors and supporters.

 Newsroom host Leota Harriman